 Introduction | History of Capitalism | Criticisms of Capitalism

-Capitalism is the the economic and social system (and also the mode of production) in which the means of production are predominantly privately owned and operated for profit, and distribution and exchange is in a mainly market economy.
-It is usually considered to involve the right of individuals and corporations to trade (using money) in goods, services, labour and land.
+Capitalism is the economic and social system (and also the mode of production) in which the means of production are predominantly privately owned and operated for profit, and distribution and exchange is in a mainly market economy.
+It is usually considered to involve the right of individuals and corporations to trade (using money) in goods, services, labor and land.

 Some form of Capitalism has been dominant in the Western world since the end of feudalism in the Middle Ages, and has provided the main, although not exclusive, means of industrialization throughout much of the world.
 Its rise to prominence sprang out of the mercantilism of the 16th to the 18th Centuries, and followed the rise of Liberalism and laissez-faire economics in western society.
 The capitalist mode of production, however, may exist within societies with differing state systems (e.g. liberal democracy, fascism) and different social structures.

-In Marxist terms, the owners of capital are the dominant capitalist class (or bourgeoisie), and the working class (or proletariat) who do not own capital must live by selling their labour power in exchange for a wage.
-Thus, according to Karl Marx, Capitalism is based on the exploitation of workers by the owners of capital, and under his theory of historical materialism, represents just one of the stages in the evolution of a society which would be overthown as the workers gain class consciousness and take control over the state.
+In Marxist terms, the owners of capital are the dominant capitalist class (or bourgeoisie), and the working class (or proletariat) who do not own capital must live by selling their labor power in exchange for a wage.
+Thus, according to Karl Marx, Capitalism is based on the exploitation of workers by the owners of capital, and under his theory of historical materialism, represents just one of the stages in the evolution of a society which would be overthrown as the workers gain class consciousness and take control over the state.

 Although some features of Capitalist organization existed in the ancient world (e.g. the early Roman Empire, the medieval Caliphate in the Middle East), Capitalist economic practices became institutionalized in England between the 16th and 19th Centuries, and then spread throughout Europe and across political and cultural frontiers.